The Electric grid and rolling blackouts

 read full rolling blackout process

-If we ask you to reduce your electric usage, it's because we've been asked to by our regional grid operator.
+If we have asked you to reduce your electric usage, it's because we've been instructed to do so to by one of our regional grid operators.
 This is what some power companies did on Christmas Eve 2022.

 Here are some ways to reduce power if you receive a communication from us.